Jeff Benson, Principal of Benson Construction Group

 What BCG Builds

-When Owners Bring Us In
+When Owners Bring Me In

 BCG Is a General Contractor